April 25, 2023

 Snapshot of Kylie Jenner’s influencer metrics in Koalifyed.

 Take, for instance, Kylie Jenner (who probably doesn’t need an introduction) and Haley Nahman, a Brooklyn-based culture writer that I like to follow.
-Using data from influencer management platform Koalifyed, I can see that Kylie, despite having a following of 387.7M, has an engagement rate of 1.08%.
+Using data from influencer management platform PRophet Influence, I can see that Kylie, despite having a following of 387.7M, has an engagement rate of 1.08%.
 Haley, on the other hand, has a much more engaged audience with a 5.1% engagement rate and 91.7K followers.

 Partnering with Kylie would cost significantly more (it has been reported that it cost $1.8 million to snag a spot on Kylie’s coveted grid in 2022), and while you can’t undersell her nearly 400M-strong audience, her followers don’t get the same kind of attention as those of mico- or nano-influencers.